 TABLE OF CONTENTS

-Yes I know, there are so many objections whenever it comes to solar energy.
-It is expensive, it does not produce enough power, and it breaks easily.
+There are so many objections whenever it comes to solar energy – It is expensive, it does not produce enough power, and it breaks easily.
 To smash some of those myths:

 - Solar panels will work as long as there is direct sunlight.
 Even on cloudy days, and when it is raining.

-- They are getting cheaper over the years, due to mass production and better technology.
+- They are getting cheaper over the years, due to mass production and better technology – Check out this article on the cost of solar panels if you are not convinced.

-- Solar panels are attached to satellites and launched into space.
+- Solar panels are attached to satellites and launched into space, it IS space-age technology.
 They will last for a good 30-50 years when maintained properly.

 - They may not produce as much energy as a nuclear power plant, but the efficiency is improving.

 If you are still not sure about solar technology, check out the Solar Impulse – Solar energy is already mature enough to power an airplane.
-Personally, I think that solar will become the next game changer.
-They are affordable – so much that you can buy and build your own power rig.
-Expand on it, and you can kiss the electricity bills goodbye.
+Personally, I think that solar power is the next game changer.
+So much that electricty might even become free one day with it.

 - Solar Panels: Convert direct sunlight to electricity.